 Encourage your daughter to discuss and practise the skills learned in drama, take part in the annual School Production and the weekly Drama club.
-Encourage your daughter by taking her to see the rich diverse theatre we have in Wimbledon at The Polka Theatre, Colour House Theatre, New Wimbledon Studio and New Wimbledon Theatre as well as the National Theatre.
+Drama is an active subject that should be seen and heard.
+Encourage your daughter by taking her to see the rich diverse theatre we have in Wimbledon at The Polka Theatre, Color House Theatre, New Wimbledon Studio and New Wimbledon Theatre as well as the National Theatre.